Skip to main content

 Stefan M. Pulst, M.D., Dr. med., will be inducted as a AAAS Fellow in February.
 He joins 130 other Fellows either currently or formerly affiliated with the University.
 Photo credit: Charlie Ehlert

-Stefan M. Pulst, M.D., Dr. med., professor at University of Utah Health and chair of the Department of Neurology, is among 489 newly elected Fellows of the American Association for the Advancement of Science (AAAS).
+Stefan M. Pulst, M.D., Dr. med., professor at University of Utah Health and chair of the neurology department, is among 489 newly elected Fellows of the American Association for the Advancement of Science (AAAS).
 Election as a Fellow is an honor bestowed upon AAAS members by their peers.

 AAAS members are awarded this honor because of their scientifically or socially distinguished efforts to advance science or its applications.
 Pulst joins 130 other Fellows either currently or formerly affiliated with the university, including Nobel laureate Mario Capecchi and Senior Vice President for Academic Affairs Dan Reed.
 The U's first Fellow was geologist and former university president James Talmage, elected in 1906.
 Pulst will be the first Utah member of the AAAS section on Neuroscience.